 Now a museum, the Custom House was built by the Mexican government in order to collect tax and duties at the Monterey Bay back when California was still a part of Mexico.
 The museum is free for visitors of all ages.

-Continue along the Monterey Bay Coastal Recreation Trail to Pacific Grove.
+Continue along the Monterey Bay Coastal Recreation Trail to Pacific Grove, home to the best Monterey Airbnb homes to rent.
 Explore Lovers Point Park and see the famous harbor seals of Pacific Grove.

 The seals make Pacific Grove their home throughout the year and during the spring, you’ll sometimes spot a baby seal.